Is grazing cows while having milking robots an disadvantage?

 And then you can perform the cow-control job.

-The same goes for the evening, send the cows outside after the heat, usually after 4 pm but in the high-summer head towards sending them outside at 5-6 pm, and once it gets dark place new feed at the trough or adjust the existing feed (with noise).
+The same goes for the evening, send the cows outside after the heat, usually after 4 pm but in the high-summer head towards sending them outside at 5-6 pm, and once it gets dark place new feed at the trough or adjust the existing feed (with some noise 😉 ).

 Always adjust feed quantities and protein supplementation with the amount of grass they can eat.